Events and news

 In this panel discussion, Viadrina experts want to look ahead and ask how institutional and social cooperation has developed in a united Europe, how the conditionality of the EU has had an impact and is assessed today, what historical experiences the countries of Central and Eastern Europe have brought to the EU and what political emotions were and are associated with the accession process.

-A video recording of the event is available on the Viadrina media portal.
+The recording of the event is available on the Viadrina media portal.

 The Ambivalence of the Liberal-Illiberal Dynamic